atomisthq/docs/docs/getting-started/configure-atomist-with-ci.md

 !!! note ""
     Atomist works with Travis-CI.org and Travis-CI.com.
 Travis Enterprise is not currently supported.

-You will need to enable your projects to be built using Travis, if they aren't already set up.
+You will need to enable your projects to be built using Travis if they aren't already set up.
 See the [Travis documentation](https://docs.travis-ci.com/user/for-beginners) to set up Travis builds.

 Next, configure your Travis builds to send notifications to Atomist.
 In the `.travis.yml` configuration file in the project repo, add the following webhook configuration.